General Mills (NYSE:GIS) Releases FY 2022 Earnings Guidance

 General Mills (NYSE:GIS) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $3.710-$3.790 for the period, compared to the Thomson Reuters consensus estimate of $3.700.
 The company issued revenue guidance of -.

-A number of equities analysts have recently commented on the stock.
-Jefferies Financial Group assumed coverage on shares of General Mills in a research note on Wednesday, June 30th.
-They issued a hold rating and a $63.00 target price on the stock.
-Credit Suisse Group cut their target price on shares of General Mills from $66.00 to $64.00 and set an outperform rating on the stock in a research note on Monday, March 29th.
-Royal Bank of Canada reaffirmed a hold rating and set a $65.00 price target on shares of General Mills in a research note on Monday, June 28th.
-Finally, Deutsche Bank Aktiengesellschaft reaffirmed a buy rating on shares of General Mills in a research note on Wednesday, June 9th.
-Six research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-General Mills presently has an average rating of Hold and a consensus price target of $64.80.
+Several equities research analysts have recently weighed in on the company.
+Credit Suisse Group reduced their price target on General Mills from $66.00 to $64.00 and set an outperform rating on the stock in a report on Monday, March 29th.
+Deutsche Bank Aktiengesellschaft reiterated a buy rating on shares of General Mills in a report on Wednesday, June 9th.
+Jefferies Financial Group initiated coverage on General Mills in a research note on Wednesday, June 30th.
+They issued a hold rating and a $63.00 price objective on the stock.
+Finally, Royal Bank of Canada reissued a hold rating and issued a $65.00 price objective on shares of General Mills in a research note on Monday, June 28th.
+Six research analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
+General Mills presently has an average rating of Hold and a consensus target price of $64.80.

-The company also recently announced a quarterly dividend, which will be paid on Monday, August 2nd.
-Shareholders of record on Friday, July 9th will be paid a dividend of $0.51 per share.
-This represents a $2.04 dividend on an annualized basis and a yield of 3.42%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Monday, August 2nd.
+Stockholders of record on Friday, July 9th will be given a $0.51 dividend.
 The ex-dividend date of this dividend is Thursday, July 8th.
+This represents a $2.04 dividend on an annualized basis and a dividend yield of 3.45%.
 General Mills’s payout ratio is 53.83%.

-In related news, insider John R. Church sold 25,812 shares of the business’s stock in a transaction that occurred on Wednesday, April 28th.
-The shares were sold at an average price of $60.81, for a total value of $1,569,627.72.
-Following the sale, the insider now directly owns 75,728 shares in the company, valued at approximately $4,605,019.68.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, General Counsel Richard C. Allendorf sold 10,864 shares of the business’s stock in a transaction that occurred on Thursday, April 22nd.
-The stock was sold at an average price of $62.16, for a total transaction of $675,306.24.
-Following the completion of the sale, the general counsel now owns 90,630 shares in the company, valued at $5,633,560.80.
+In related news, insider John R. Church sold 25,812 shares of the firm’s stock in a transaction on Wednesday, April 28th.
+The stock was sold at an average price of $60.81, for a total value of $1,569,627.72.
+Following the completion of the transaction, the insider now owns 75,728 shares in the company, valued at approximately $4,605,019.68.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, General Counsel Richard C. Allendorf sold 10,864 shares of the firm’s stock in a transaction on Thursday, April 22nd.
+The stock was sold at an average price of $62.16, for a total value of $675,306.24.
+Following the completion of the transaction, the general counsel now owns 90,630 shares of the company’s stock, valued at approximately $5,633,560.80.
 The disclosure for this sale can be found here.
-Corporate insiders own 0.51% of the company’s stock.
+0.51% of the stock is owned by company insiders.

 About General Mills